HiggstonRainbird/AoC-2020/README.md

 There's a star in the north that you see from the plane,
 While departing the airport (with customs insane),
-And the baggage attendent, with bags by the score
+And the baggage attendant, with bags by the score,
 Wondered why that one star wasn't noticed before.

 There are stars that are easy and stars that are tough,